Rule 1: Fees

 Rule 17: Motions to Supplement Appeal Records

 A motion to supplement a record on appeal shall be filed within thirty days of the lodging of the record.
-Failure to comply with this rule without good cause may be grounds for denial of the motion and may subject the moving party to sanctions, including, but not limited to, forfeiture of the party’s right to oral argument.
+Failure to comply may lead to denial or sanctions.

 Adopted effective September 24, 2024.